 We already covered the impacts of the Canada Emergency Wage Subsidy (CEWS) in a previous article.
-However, on July 17, 2020, the federal government announced that it would be extending the program to December 19, 2020, and that major changes would be made to both the program eligibility criteria and subsidy rates.
+However, the federal government announced that it would be extending the program to June, 2021, and that major changes would be made to both the program eligibility criteria and subsidy rates.
 Full details are available on the Department of Finance website.

 The changes that have been announced will have a greater than previously anticipated impact on your future Scientific Research and Experimental Development (SR&ED) and E-Business (CDAE in French for crédit d’impôt aux Affaires Électroniques) tax credit claims.
 It should be recalled that, normally, such subsidies are excluded from tax credit calculations, given that the same salary expenditure cannot be funded by the public sector twice (no double dip).

 To fully understand your specific situation, and thus provide you with the best possible advice, we have created a simulator which allows us to obtain a relatively accurate computation of this impact and of how much your tax credit will be.
 The Emergex financial coordinator assigned to your company will be able to answer any related questions you may have.

 What precisely is that impact, in concrete terms?

 Regarding the SR&ED credit, the wage subsidy paid to each employee eligible for the credit should be deducted from the eligible wage when calculating the tax credit, at a rate proportional to the time spent on SR&ED activities.
 The calculation of general costs (commonly known as proxy) remains unchanged since the aid received is only deducted after this calculation.
 In analyzing the results obtained from modelling different potential revenue losses, we can conclude that, on average, a company benefiting from the CEWS will face a loss of 30% of SR&ED tax credits for the entire duration of the program.